Last updated on

 So I decided to do just that and created this welcome email:

 That’s right, this is the first user onboarding email people receive when they sign up for my newsletter.
 The result?

 Click through rate: 9%

 I even got this tweet in response to the following email in the drip campaign from Conversion Copywriter, Joanna Wiebe:

 The main takeaway here?
 Be yourself and be as authentic as possible.
 You’ll attract people and potential clients who share similar values and insights, and quickly filter out the high-maintenance subscribers.

 Email is a very powerful tool for engaging and converting your subscribers.
 Creating an email that increases sales and engagement isn’t always easy to achieve, and the results always differ depending on the quality of the leads you are attracting, and the voice you’re projecting.

-Hopefully, the above examples will inspire your next campaign and get you the results you want and need.
+Use these newsletter ideas to inspire your next campaign and get the results you need.

 Content marketing guru at Mailmunch.
 I’m passionate about writing content that resonates with people.
 Live simply, give generously, stay happy.